-Physical fitness is important to the overall health of everyone and exercise is a way to release all the heavy processing our patients experience daily.
-Ropes course, kayaking, paddle boarding, and indoor rock climbing are physically and mentally challenging which teaches patients to remain in the moment to face any fears that are holding them back.
-Trauma informed yoga, Pilates, and strength training allow women to trust others and begin to think of their bodies as healthy and helpful.
-We have an Activities Coordinator on-staff who can assist our women in exercise, and also provide bikes for enjoying the close by Newport Back Bay nature preserve.
+Physical fitness is important to the overall health of everyone, and exercise is a way to release all the heavy processing our patients experience during substance abuse treatment.
+Ropes course, kayaking, paddleboarding, and indoor rock climbing are physically and mentally challenging, which teaches patients to remain in the moment to face any fears that are holding them back.
+Trauma-informed yoga, Pilates, and strength training allow women to trust others and begin to think of their bodies as healthy and helpful.
+We have an Activities Coordinator on staff who can assist our women in exercise and also provide bikes for enjoying the close-by Newport Back Bay nature preserve.
 We also partner with Phoenix Multisport, a sober active community.

 The connection between mind, body, and spirit requires a holistic way of healing while in recovery.
-We we provide calm environments for holistic services, including our biosound lounge, acupuncture, and mindfulness meditation, which help to build internal comfort in that quiet time we’re not processing trauma.
-The infrared dry sauna is part of our detox protocol, and using essential oils and aromatherapy is an effective adjunct to other treatment services.
-Our on-site Chef prepares homemade meals to heal the body from the inside out, and educates patients on healthy nutrition.
+We provide calm environments for holistic services, including our biosound lounge, acupuncture, and mindfulness meditation, which help to build internal comfort in that quiet time we’re not processing trauma.
+The infrared dry sauna is an essential part of our drug and alcohol detox clinic, and using essential oils and aromatherapy is an effective adjunct to other treatment services.
+Our on-site Chef prepares homemade meals to heal the body from the inside out and educates patients on healthy nutrition.

 Concurrent Medical Issues in a Social Model Program